Agroecomyrmecinae

 Agroecomyrmecinae is a subfamily of ants containing two extant and two fossil genera.
-The subfamily was originally classified in 1930 by Carpenter as Agroecomyrmecini, a Myrmicinae tribe.
+The subfamily was originally classified in 1930 by Frank M. Carpenter as Agroecomyrmecini, a Myrmicinae tribe.
 Bolton raised the tribe to subfamily status in 2003, suggesting that Agroecomyrmecinae might be the sister taxon to Myrmicinae.
 It has since been discovered to be one of the earliest lineages of ants, a clade from the basal polytomy for all ants.
 In 2014, the subfamily was expanded to two tribes.
 The tribe Ankylomyrmini was moved from the subfamily Myrmicinae to Agroemyrmecinae.